xdp-project/bpf-examples/headers/README.md

 like `READ_ONCE` and `WRITE_ONCE` with verifier workarounds via `bpf_barrier()`.
 And the `likely()` + `unlikely()` annotations.

-The include file [linux/bpf.h](linux/bpf.h) is the more central file that all BPF (kernel-side) programs include.
+The include file [linux/bpf.h](linux/bpf.h) is the most central file that all BPF (kernel-side) programs include.
 It is maintained in this directory, because this project knows what BPF features it uses, which makes the update cycle tied to the project itself.
 We prefer not to depend on the OS distro